Generative AI Meets Future Cities: Towards an Era of Autonomous Urban Intelligence: Envision The Future of Urban Planning: Automated, Generative, Geospatial, Social, Economic, Environmental Knowledge-guided, Human-machine Collaborative, and Fairness-aware

 \item \emph{Answering A Planning Improvement Request.} \begin{itemize} \item Step 1: The user engages with the generative learning-based urban planning system by articulating planning prerequisites via spoken language.
 For example, "Could you assist in generating an urban design that incorporates a substantial degree of green spaces?" \item Step 2: The posed inquiry is initially converted into textual form and subsequently processed through a natural language understanding model to discern its semantic content.
 Simultaneously, the information is incorporated into a dialogue management module to maintain a record of the present conversational state. \item Step 3: The generative learning-based urban planning system assimilates information from the current dialogue and the contextual planning constraints of the surrounding environment.
 It subsequently generates an urban plan that fulfills the specified planning requirements. \item Step 4: The produced urban plan is presented to the human expert for the purpose of soliciting their evaluation and identifying potential areas for refinement or enhancement. \item Step 5: Human experts may offer specific recommendations for improvement, enabling the iterative refinement of the generated outcome until the optimal solution is ultimately achieved. \end{itemize} \end{itemize}

 In order to actualize a human-machine collaborative planning framework, we must confront various technical hurdles.
 These challenges present a multitude of promising research avenues that hold substantial potential for advancing the field in the future.
+Moreover, we also note that beyond conventional AI-driven automation, there are recent considerations to engage 'Agentic AI' that has the potential to transform urban planning by enabling systems that actively make decisions, adapt through learning, and refine urban designs in response to changing conditions~\cite{de2025responsible}.
+Unlike passive generative models, Agentic AI operates with goal-oriented flexibility, allowing it to assess urban scenarios, suggest planning interventions, and continuously improve solutions through iterative collaboration with human experts--human in the loop~\cite{qian2023ai}.